isomerpages/mlaw-cmc/index.md

       linktext: Learn more
       infoboxes:
         - title: Privacy
-          description: We protect your privacy.
-Identity and discussions are kept confidential.
+          description: We respect your privacy.
+Details of mediation are kept confidential.
         - title: Time
-          description: An average mediation session is 2-hours long, available on weekday afternoons or Saturday mornings.
+          description: A mediation session typically last about two hours and is available on weekday afternoons and Saturday mornings.
         - title: Location
           description: We offer in-person mediation at 18 locations island wide and virtually.
         - title: Cost
-          description: Mediation at the CMC is free.
+          description: Mediation is free.
   - infocols:
       title: More reasons why mediation is for you
       id: infocols